ton-defi-org/ton-offline-transaction/README.md

 #### Sending TON coins

-4. If you want to send TON coins, go to the offline computer and sign a new send transaction (generate a BOC file).
+4. **Sign transfer offline** - use the offline computer to sign a new send transaction for sending TON coins (create BOC file)
-5. Move the BOC file to a different online computer (via USB-Key, QR code, etc) and transmit it to TON mainnet using a lite client.
+5. **Move BOC and send** - move the BOC file to a different online computer and transmit it to TON mainnet using a lite client

 ## Step 1: Setup offline computer